 - Ask for permission to audit a class

 - Request to speak with a current student in the program

 - Talk to alumni in your intended career field

 - Is the school a good fit?

 Each school and program has its own requirements and deadlines for applications.
 It is the student’s responsibility to fulfill the requirements on time!
 This is a basic framework for setting up your particular schedule – use your faculty and career advisors to assist you.
-This timeline will not be useful if you are planning to go into medical school immediately in the fall following your graduation for Lewis & Clark College – please refer to the health care resource page for this information.

 - Talk to faculty, advisors, counselors, and others to discuss graduate programs

 - Determine admission and test requirements, application deadlines, test dates, etc.